tamarastojchevska/devops-hw/README.md

+### About
-This is an assigment for the subject DevOps.
+This is a homework assignment for the subject DevOps.